iknair1/mocha-mongounit-api-tests/Readme.md

 ### Api tests with Mocha, Chai, Supertest and Mongo Unit

+##### Context
+The system we are building consists of a Node Express application backed by a MongoDB database.

 We started writing tests with Mocha, Supertest and Chai.
 We were talking to the dev mongo-db instance initially to get the protype working which looked like this
 ```
 describe('GET count api', function () {